DLA-PSU/personal-site-template/README.md

 4. Example: Change "Proyectos" to "Projets" for French, "Projekte" for German, etc.

 If you're using Option A (about.html), also update the navigation in `about.html` to match.

-## What's in Each Folder

-**Root folder files:**
-- `about.html` - About page with timeline (Option A - default)
-- `template.html` - The page layout for Markdown pages
-- `styles.css` - Colors and fonts for the entire site
-- `.github/workflows/deploy.yml` - Instructions for GitHub on how to build the site

-**content/** - Markdown files that get converted to pages
-- `about.md` - Simple about page (Option B - not used by default)
-- `projects-main.md` - Your projects in your primary language
-- `projects-alt.md` - Your projects in an alternative language
-- `cv.md` - Your resume/CV

-**images/** - All pictures and screenshots
-- `photo.jpg` - Your profile photo
-- Any project screenshots you want to show

 ## Optional Features